PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 - 0.4 Integration Test - Working in Progress.
 (Adding Twilight Forest with other mods.)
 (Were testing some of these features.)

 - 0.5 Music Integration Test - To Do.
 (Kevin MacLeod's music is going to be added but we need to find which we will use.)

-### Public Beta (Adding things like progression, more bosses and mini-bosses, more NPC's, etc.)
+(This might be fast like a Junopane.
+If we add a Junopane vehicle.)

 - 0.6 Final Integration Test - To Do.
 (Adding the final touches.)

+### Public Beta (Adding things like progression, more bosses and mini-bosses, more NPC's, etc.)

 - 0.7 - To Do.